ot4i/ace-docker/README.md

 ### Using MQ production image

-When building an image with both ACE and MQ, the docker file uses the [MQ Advanced for Developers image in docker registry](https://hub.docker.com/r/ibmcom/mq/) as base image by default.
+When building an image with both ACE and MQ, the docker file uses the [MQ Advanced for Developers image in docker registry](https://hub.docker.com/r/ibmcom/mq/) as base image by default on Ubuntu.
+On RedHat Enterprise Linux the image can be built using the [MQ instructions](https://github.com/ibm-messaging/mq-container/blob/master/docs/building.md#prerequisites-for-building-a-red-hat-enterprise-linux-image) or downloaded from [IBM Passport Advantage] (https://www.ibm.com/software/passportadvantage/).

 When building a production image with MQ, follow the [MQ instructions](https://github.com/ibm-messaging/mq-container/blob/master/docs/building.md#building-a-production-image) to build your own production MQ image.
 Then, when building the ACE with MQ image use `build-arg` to set the `BASE_IMAGE` to your production MQ image.
 More details below.

 ## Build an image with App Connect Enterprise and MQ